Who runs Model Meter

 What Model Meter does not do

-- It does not include any analytics SDKs, crash reporters that phone home, or telemetry of any kind.
+- It does not include any third-party analytics SDKs or crash reporters that phone home.

 - It does not transmit your Codex history, session content, or local files anywhere.